Guidelines for the Preparation and Submission of Doctoral Dissertation

 Candidates are advised that approval of the dissertation by the research committee during the summer is not possible.

 Dissertations (or portions thereof) with a duration of 15 minutes or less will be considered for performance with an IU orchestra, band, or the New Music Ensemble.
 Works involving chorus, concerto soloist or with durations exceeding 15 minutes will likely NOT be programmed.
 To have a dissertation placed in the pool for performance consideration, composers MUST:

-- Turn in sample parts (one wind, one percussion, one string) to the committee chair and to PED for approvals, preferably hard copies, but PDF can be acceptable if the chair agrees.
+- Turn in sample parts (one wind, one percussion, all string) to the committee chair and to PED for approvals, preferably hard copies, but PDF can be acceptable if the chair agrees.